node-modules/sdk-base/README.md

 [download-url]: https://npmjs.org/package/sdk-base

-A base class for sdk with default error handler.
+A base class for sdk with some common & useful functions.

 ## Installation